 Better Cotton uses complementary research and evaluation methods and works with independent organisations and researchers to assess field-level impacts.
 This diversity of approaches is necessary to effectively measure results and impact both at scale and in depth.
 Click on the infographic, or scroll down to read more about our approach.

-You can also learn more about the outcomes and impacts of the Better Cotton programme in our latest Annual Report and Farmer Results Report.
+You can also learn more about the outcomes and impacts of the Better Cotton programme in our latest Impact Report.

 Independent Research and Evaluation